Experience rating does damage to injured workers and the workers’ compensation system:

 Undermines collective liability principle

-Ontario’s workers compensation system was established based on collective liability: this means compensation costs are spread across groups of employers in the same class of industry or occupation.
-The “assessment rate” is based largely on the average accident rate and duration (costs) of claims for that class.
+Ontario’s workers compensation costs are spread across groups of employers in the same class of industry or occupation.
+The premium (assessment) rate is based largely on the average accident rate and duration (costs) of claims for that class.
 However ‘experience rating’ raises or lowers the rate for individual employers within the class according to their workers’ injury claims and/or lost time involved.